What does verses from Isaiah 24 and 42 mean for us today?

 Mixed in with those prophecies is a foreshadowing of Jesus' Great Commission.
 In two places, Isaiah talks about praising God in the most remote places imaginable.
 Those two passages -- Isaiah 24:15 and Isaiah 42:12 -- do not appear in lists of Isaiah's messianic prophecies.
 Perhaps they should, for Jesus was clearly echoing their words when He said Spirit- filled believers would be witnesses "to the ends of the earth" (Acts 1:8).

-Today, "islands of the aea" may evoke images of cruise ships wandering around the Caribbean.
+Today, "islands of the sea" may likely evoke images of cruise ships wandering around the Caribbean.
 Not so with Isaiah's fellow Jews.
 Instead, they likely thought of islands as perilous and distant places.
 Proclaiming the Lord's name on such islands would have been way outside their comfort zones.

 In spite of huge distances and dangers real and imagined, missionaries throughout Christian history have been motivated to proclaim the Gospel to unevangelized islanders.
 In the late 1700s, British bi-vocational pastor William Carey read Captain James Cook's Voyages Around the World.
 Cook's accounts of his visits to islands in the South Pacific included descriptions of indigenous religious beliefs ad rituals.
 God used that material to call Carey to foreign missionary service.